 And here we come…

-We are spending more and more time at the rest stops, but for once the 3 of us could relax and just chat away about everything from college life to “did you hear about the person with 3 nipples?”
-(And no, not spoke nipples.)
-The food and support, as always, is excellent.
-Enthusiasm is high.
+We are spending more and more time at the rest stops, but for once the three of us could relax and just chat away about everything from college life to “did you hear about the person with three nipples?”
+The food and support, as always, was excellent.
 We had a blast.

-At 4 P.M.
-I come rolling in to the finish, and my friends come in shortly afterwards.
-We had great fun, and as Ken would be studying at UC Davis next year and Anthony who knows where, I realize that this would probably be the last time doing this ride together.
-Kind of nostalgic… it was the ride that started it all, 3 years ago, and though we have come a long way since then, the Delta Century will always have a permanent place in the memory book.
+At 4 p.m.
+I came rolling in to the finish, and my friends came in shortly afterwards.
+We had great fun, and as Ken would be studying at UC Davis next year and Anthony who knows where, I realized that this would probably be the last time doing this ride together.

 - 17.0 mph rolling average